tzador/learnx/topics/tailwind-css.md

   theme: {
     extend: {
       animation: {
-        'bounce-slow': 'bounce 3s infinite',
+        "bounce-slow": "bounce 3s infinite",
-      }
+      },
-    }
+    },
-  }
+  },
-}
+};
 ```

 This configuration adds a slower bouncing effect to the available
 animation classes.

 ### Conclusion

 Tailwind CSS simplifies the application of animations with utility
 classes.
 Whether using predefined animations or customizing your own,
 Tailwind makes animation in web projects accessible and straightforward.

 ## 17. Tailwind CSS and Accessibility